How to Register a Business in South Carolina in 7 Steps

 Registering a business in South Carolina entails various steps and legal obligations.
 Let’s explore the essential elements of the business registration regulations in this state:

-• Business Structure: Choose the appropriate legal framework for your business, such as sole proprietorship, partnership, corporation, or Limited Liability Company (LLC).
+• Business Structure: Choose the appropriate legal framework for your business, such as Sole Proprietorship, Partnership, Corporation, or Limited Liability Company (LLC).
 Each structure comes with its own specific prerequisites and legal consequences.

 • Naming Your Business: Select an original and easily recognizable title for your company.
-Verify that the chosen name adheres to the naming criteria established by South Carolina and is not currently being used by any other registered organization.
-To determine if a business name is available, you can consult the website of the South Carolina Secretary of State.
+Verify that the chosen name adheres to the naming criteria established by South Carolina and isn’t currently being used by any other registered organization.

 • Registered Agent: Hire a registered agent who has the authority to accept legal papers and official communications for your company.
 The registered agent must possess a physical South Carolina address.